 The hospital has an exclusive range of modern diagnostic and high-tech equipment.
-Modern, accurate and gentle methods of diagnostics and treatment guarantee patients effective treatment of various diseases and their consequences.
+Modern, accurate, and gentle methods of diagnostics and treatment guarantee patients effective treatment of various diseases and their consequences.
 The University Hospital Dusseldorf has many years of experience in bone marrow transplantation.
-The hospital haematology department was one of the first medical institutions in North Rhine-Westphalia, where doctors began to carry out bone marrow transplantation therapy in the 80s.
+The hospital hematology department was one of the first medical institutions in North Rhine-Westphalia, where doctors began to carry out bone marrow transplantation therapy in the 80s.
 Since then, more than 1,500 bone marrow transplants have been performed.
 The hospital is proud of its highly qualified medical staff, which includes the best world-class doctors.
-As a result of research, new methods and treatment regimens regularly appear in the clinic, which the clinic's doctors immediately put into practice, helping patients in cases where other doctors are powerless.
+As a result of research, new methods, and treatment regimens regularly appear in the clinic, which the clinic's doctors immediately put into practice, helping patients in cases where other doctors are powerless.

 Is the clinic good for a check-up in Germany?

-The hospital unites 32 centres under one roof with a wide range of specialists and modern high-precision diagnostic technologies.
+The hospital unites 32 centers under one roof with a wide range of specialists and modern high-precision diagnostic technologies.
 Compliance with international standards allows check-ups for all the most common diseases without long waiting in the queue or additional efforts.

 Can I have cancer treatment at University Hospital Dusseldorf?

-Doctors offer the latest cancer treatment methods, for example, molecular biological research of tumours.
+Doctors offer the latest cancer treatment methods, for example, molecular biological research of tumors.
 Thanks to studying the structure at the cellular and molecular level, targeted cancer therapy is used when drugs and substances affect the mechanisms of cells and stop cancer growth and spread.

 Is the hospital equipped for cardiovascular surgery?

 The successful introduction of innovative surgery methods ensures the recognition and popularity of cardiac surgery in the clinic.
-For example, the medical centre was the first in Germany to perform open-heart surgery using hypothermia, prosthetic heart valves, and the implantation of a pacemaker.
+For example, the medical center was the first in Germany to perform open-heart surgery using hypothermia, prosthetic heart valves, and the implantation of a pacemaker.